 Khonoma, First Green Village of India -

 Tucked amidst the lush-green mountains is a village of around 600+ houses that welcomes you with the board of 'Asia's First Green Village'.
-Khonoma is a 700 year old village of the indigenous Angami tribe also known as the head hunters of Nagaland.
+Khonoma is a 700-year-old village of the indigenous Angami tribe also known as the head hunters of Nagaland.
 This is perhaps the only village in India that was never captured by the British Invasion.
 The Naga Warriors gave a tough time to the Britishers.
-The village forts still stand in glory of the Naga Warriors and the might in martial arts.
+The village forts still stand in the glory of Naga Warriors and the might in martial arts.

 A little history on Khonoma's sustainable village model -

-The local Head Hunters of Khonoma practiced hunting of wild animals and birds primarily for food and even as part of their festivities.
-As the history has it in 1997, after repeated efforts by some ecologically sensitive seniors, the villagers agreed to give up hunting to protect the wildlife which was then endangered due to the frequent hunting activities.
+The local Head Hunters of Khonoma practised hunting of wild animals and birds primarily for food and even as part of their festivities.
+As history has it, in 1997, after repeated efforts by some ecologically sensitive seniors, the villagers agreed to give up hunting to protect the wildlife which was then endangered due to the frequent hunting activities.
 In 1998, the Khonoma Village council declared around 20 sq.km land as the Khonoma Nature Conservation and Tragopan Sanctuary (KNCTS).
 A wild bird known as Tragopan had become endangered due to frequent hunting.
 Around 300 Tragopans were killed in 1993.

 Followed by this initiative, the people of Khonoma embraced many such reforms as a community -